-A note entry in LilyPond consists of a pitch, followed by a duration, optionally followed by one or more 'post-events'.
-LilyPond post-events add things such as articulations, fingerings, string numbers, slurs, ties and explanatory text.
+A note entry in LilyPond consists of a pitch, followed by a duration, optionally followed by one or more post-events.
+LilyPond post-events add things such as articulations, fingerings, string numbers, slurs, ties, and explanatory text.

 The pitch may be explicitly defined using the current LilyPond input language as described in Section "Note names in other languages" in Notation Reference.
 The pitch may be omitted.
-If the pitch is omitted, the pitch of a current note will be the same as the pitch of the previous note in the input file, see Section "Durations" in Notation Reference.
-Note that neither r nor s is a pitch.
+If the pitch is omitted, the pitch of the current note will be the same as the pitch of the previous note in the input file, see Section "Durations" in Notation Reference.
+Note that neither 'r' nor 's' (a spacer rest, see Section "Invisible rests" in Notation Reference) is a pitch.

 The duration includes a number and optionally one or more dots.
-If a duration is not explicitly defined, the duration of a current note will be the same as the duration of the previous note, chord, rest, or spacer rest, see Section "Durations" in Notation Reference.
+If a duration is not explicitly defined, the duration of the current note will be the same as the duration of the previous note, chord, rest, or spacer rest, see Section "Durations" in Notation Reference.